Flat Holography & Holographic Renormalization: Scalar Field: The on-shell action: general considerations

 and implies

 where

-Once we replace\footnote{ One might be concerned about finite or divergent terms when we perform this replacement.
-In the theories that we consider, i.e, theories with interaction terms of the form $\Phi^n$, it is apparent that this replacement does not change the asymptotic behavior of \eqref{eq:HamiltonJacobiII}. } the canonical momentum in \eqref{eq:HamiltonJacobiII} by $\frac{\delta S^{\mathrm{ct}}}{\delta \Phi}$ using equation \eqref{eq:finiteF}, we obtain the Hamilton--Jacobi equation, which can also be expressed in the form
+Once we replace the canonical momentum in \eqref{eq:HamiltonJacobiII} by $\frac{\delta S^{\mathrm{ct}}}{\delta \Phi}$ using equation \eqref{eq:finiteF}, we obtain the Hamilton-Jacobi equation, which can also be expressed in the form\footnote{ One might be concerned about finite or divergent terms when this replacement is performed.
+However, in the theories we consider, including those with interaction terms of the form $\Phi^n$, this replacement does not change the asymptotic behavior of \eqref{eq:HamiltonJacobiII}. }

-The Lagrangian density $L$ for the case of our example in the ADM coordinates reads
+The Lagrangian density $\mathscr{L}$ for the case of our example in the ADM coordinates reads

 and introducing $\tilde{\Pi} := \Pi/(\mathtt{s}\sqrt{|h|})$, the Hamiltonian density is $H = \mathtt{s}\sqrt{|h|}(N\mathscr{H} + N^{a}\mathscr{H}_{a})$ where